 Tips for buying

 If you’re financing with a mortgage, research several different mortgage companies to find the best rate.
-Given the extra costs related to a historic home, it may be difficult to find a lender willing to insure your property.
+Given the extra costs related to Palm Beach historic homes, it may be difficult to find a lender willing to insure your property.
 During this process, also double-check with your homeowner’s insurance company to make sure they insure historic homes and determine if there are any price hikes with the property type.

 After finding a property you love, order a historic home inspection.
 Checking for plumbing, electric, heating, and structural issues is important in clarifying the magnitude of the financial investment you’re undertaking.
 After the inspection is complete, get estimates from historic contractors for how much restorations and repairs will cost, if any are necessary.
-This will help you prioritize your projects and come up with a plan.
+This will help you prioritize your projects and come up with a plan about buying historic homes in Palm Beach.

 Ready for a historic home?
 Trust an agent who knows.